PraseedaSasankaPisipati/Assignment-1-D2Decisions/movielensdataset.md

  * [ratings.csv](ratings.csv)

-* links.csv contains id's for each movie in the movielens database, imdb database and themoviedatabase
+1.links.csv contains id's for each movie in the movielens database, imdb database and themoviedatabase

     * movieId,imdbId,tmdbId individual Id's for the same movie in movielens.org,imdb.com,themoviedb.org.

-* movie_metadata file contains the raw information about a particular movie such as director,duration,length of movie,genre,movie title,country it is released, names of the actors etc.
+2.movie_metadata file contains the raw information about a particular movie such as director,duration,length of movie,genre,movie title,country it is released, names of the actors etc.

-* movies.csv file contains the movieId,genre and title of the movie ratings.csv
+3.movies.csv file contains the movieId,genre and title of the movie

-> NOTE: As the semseter goes , we will add the necessary files required for further assignments.
+4.ratings.csv	 file contains the ratings for various movies over the time peroid

+> NOTE: The ratingts.csv file is about 600 MB and even the compressed ZIP file is larger than 100 MB .Git hub allows only 100 MB per file .
+So I have deleted som of the content to make the file less than 100 MB and the original file is saved in my local system

 ## Data Analysis